jia75/albol/README.md

 # ALBOL

-**Albol** (stylized as *ALBOL*, a portmanteau of "album" and "COBOL") is a 2025 (surprisingly!) project written entirely in COBOL.
+**Albol** (stylized as *ALBOL*, a portmanteau of "album" and "COBOL") is a 2025 (surprisingly!) project written entirely in (GNU) COBOL.
 It is a command line interactive utility that stores information about albums.
 It is available under the GNU Public License Version 2 (see LICENSE.md for more).